Vaibhav-sarvashreshth/automatic-email-sender/README.md

 This script can be useful for automating the process of sending repetitive emails to one or multiple recipients.
 For example, you can use it to send a daily report or status update to your team members or clients.

-## Repository Name

-Here are some suggestions for the repository name:
-- email-sender-python
-- python-email-sender
-- gmail-email-sender
-- automated-email-python

-Feel free to choose a name that suits your preference.

 ## License